jekymin8232/vitalguardai-com/README.md

 # The Great $100.
 ### Some people spend $100 on champagne.
 Others use $100 to build an AI that saves lives.
 What matters more than money is the ability to design and architect code.
+Design and architectural ability cannot be bought with money, because it is a talent.
+I am not saying that I am exceptional.
+Everyone has a field in which they excel.
+When someone becomes truly outstanding in one area, they become world-class.
+Personally, I like the football player Emmanuel Adebayor.
+He is a player from Togo.
+Talent has nothing to do with nationality.

 **Let me ask the opposite question: is there any guarantee that malicious code can be detected with 100% certainty?
 Wouldn’t it be far more efficient to verify that the code is inherently safe instead?
 “If the code cannot be verified as safe, then it should be treated as malicious.”
 Wouldn’t that ultimately be a far more trustworthy standard for software security?**